Evaluation and Selection Process

 NYFA staff will review all applications for eligibility and completeness following the application deadline.
 Ineligible or incomplete applications will be eliminated from consideration and will not be reviewed by panelists.

 Panelists will carefully review and pre-score assigned applications based on their artistic discipline.
-Panelists will then participate in virtual panel review sessions to discuss each application they have reviewed as a group.
+Panelists will then participate in virtual panel review sessions to discuss each application they have reviewed as a group, assembled by artistic discipline.
 This peer review process determines the distribution of grant funds to QAF applicants.

 Please note: Only the information and materials contained within the application will be considered during review.
 Any additional information presented after the application deadline will not be accepted or considered.